2022 Pittsburgh Steelers season: Week 8: at Philadelphia Eagles

 The Steelers traveled to Philadelphia to take on the Eagles.
-In the first quarter, the Eagles scored first when Jalen Hurts found A.J.
-Brown on a 39-yard touchdown pass to make it 7–0.
+In the first quarter, the Eagles scored first when Jalen Hurts found A. J. Brown on a 39-yard touchdown pass to make it 7–0.
 The Steelers tied it at 7–7 later on in the quarter when Derek Watt found Chase Claypool on a 1-yard touchdown pass.
 In the second quarter, the Eagles were able to go up by double digits when Hurts and Brown connected on 2 touchdowns: from 27 and 29 yards out to make it 21–7.
 The Steelers shortened their deficit to 11 when Nick Sciba kicked a 38-yard field goal to make it 21–10 at halftime.
 In the third quarter, the Eagles went back to work when Hurts found Zach Pascal on a 34-yard touchdown pass to make it 28–10.
 Sciba then got the Steelers closer when he kicked a 29-yard field goal to make it 28–13.
-In the fourth quarter, the Eagles scored the only points when Miles Sanders ran for an 11-yard touchdown to make the final score 35–13.
+In the fourth quarter, the Eagles scored the only points when Miles Sanders ran for an 11-yard touchdown to make the final score 35–13, and the Steelers could not succeed at spoiling the Eagles' perfect record.

-With the loss, the Steelers went into their bye week 2–6.
+With their 9th loss in Philadelphia, the Steelers went into their bye week at 2–6.